dtSearch .NET Standard API 2021.02

 You can pass the binary document to FileConverter in several ways:

 InputText and InputFields may only contain plain text.
 If HTML, RTF, or other text-like document data is passed in InputText, the HTML or RTF tags will be interpreted as text and included in the conversion output.

 InputFile must be an accessible disk file.
 UNC paths will work, provided that the network resource can be accessed, but HTTP paths will not.
 To convert data accessed by HTTP, download the data to a memory buffer and supply it in InputBytes or InputStream.

 Even when InputBytes or InputStream is used, a filename should be provided in InputFile if possible to tell dtSearch the original filename extension, which can provide useful information about the document format.

 The BeforeHit and AfterHit markers are inserted before and after each hit word.
-The BeforeHit and AfterHit markers can contain hypertext links.
+The BeforeHit and AfterHit markers can contain hypertext links or other HTML tags.
 To facilitate creation of hit navigation markers, the strings "%%ThisHit%%", "%%NextHit%%", and "%%PrevHit%%" will be replaced with ordinals representing the current hit, the next hit, and the previous hit in the document.

 For more information on conversion output options, see:

 Set dtsConvertAutoUpdateSearch to have dtSearch automatically correct out-of-date hit highlighting information.

 Set dtsConvertUseStyles to have CSS styles included in output, and add a style sheet based on the dtSearch DocStyles.css file to specify the appearance of each style.